turris-cz/user-docs/docs/geek/schnapps/schnapps.md

 are omitted (it logs in as the current user and authenticates he/she by the key which must be preconfigured in `/etc/config/schnapps` or `~/.ssh/config` or added to the running `ssh-agent`).

+!!! important
+	SSH URLs can be specified with relative or absolute paths (e.g. `ssh://my.webdav.server:/upload` is absolute and `ssh://my.webdav.server:upload` is relative; absolute paths always start with a slash).
+For absolute paths, the remote root directory is mounted while for relative paths, the remote login-default directory (usually the user's home) is mounted.
+The separating colon (`:`) may be omitted for absolute paths.
+If no path is specified (with or without the colon), the login-default directory is mounted.
+The path specified as a separate command line argument or a configuration value is always used relatively to the mount point (it does not matter whether it is defined as absolute or relative).

 Synchronization of snapshots is an even higher level of operation.
 You can synchronize your local snapshots to a remote server using these commands:
 ```